-Deer counts have been stable or slightly increasing in all regions of the state, except in the southwest and south-central where counts have steadily decreased the past 3 and 4 years, respectively (Fig 4.).
-Despite decreasing counts in south-central lowa, the region maintains some of the highest deer abundance in lowa (Fig. 5).
+The statewide deer count increased in 2017 but has remained relatively stable with minor fluctuations during the past 7 years.
+Regionally, long-term deer counts were stable or slightly increasing in all regions of the state, except in the southwest and southcentral regions where counts have steadily decreased the past 5 years (Figure 4).
+Despite decreasing counts in south-central lowa, the region maintains some of the highest deer densities in Iowa (Figure 5).
+Alternatively, during the summer the DNR considered various management strategies to stabilize and increase deer abundance in southwest Iowa and held several public meetings in the region to collect public input on antlerless deer harvest strategies in the coming years.